Denise Montell: Personal life

 Montell is married with two children.
-Her husband is Craig Montell, a neuroscientist and Distinguished Professor in the Department of the Molecular, Cellular and Developmental Biology at the University of California, Santa Barbara.
+Her husband is Craig Montell, a neuroscientist and distinguished professor in the Department of Molecular, Cellular and Developmental Biology at the University of California, Santa Barbara.
 Her daughter Amanda Montell is an author of popular nonfiction books on linguistics.
 She has collaborated with her son Brandon Montell, a computer software engineer.
 He designed and patented the “I’m feeling lucky” feature on Google Earth.